sol-eng/aws-parallelcluster-rsw/doc/02-RSW_HPC_details.md

 * Install RSW on the SLURM Head node or on a submit node: The minimum requirement is that RSW must be installed on a submit node (SLURM client).
 On very large HPC clusters the RSW installation on a dedicated submit node is preferred while for small HPC clusters (10s of nodes) it is perfectly fine to have RSW installed on the SLURM Head node (which is also a submit node).

 * Share RSW software to compute nodes via NFS.
 This makes upgrades much easier.
 You no longer need to separately upgrade the RSW server and the compute nodes.
 Once you upgrade RSW server, the clients are automatically upgraded as well.
-Also, you will not need to manually deploy a tarball to each compute node either.
+Also, you will not need to manually deploy a tar ball to each compute node either.

 * Have RSW configuration files in a shared non-standard location